-Part: A 3D object that consists of one or more features.
+Part: A 3D object that consist of one or more features.
 A part inserted into an assembly is called a component.
-Insert part views, feature dimensions and annotations into 2D drawings.
+Insert part views, feature dimensions and annotations into 2D drawing.
 The extension for a SolidWorks part filename is .SLDPRT.